influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/update.md

 2. Hover over the configuration you want to edit and click **{{< icon "pencil" >}}** to update the name or description.
 3. Press **Return** or click out of the editable field to save your changes.
+4. Click on a .
+5. The Telegraf configuration will pop up and you can edit settings or add additional Telegraf plugins directly in the editor.
+Note: The editor here acts as a basic text editor, it will not detect if any plugins or settings are misconfigured.
+Any errors in your configuration that may cause Telegraf to fail will be displayed when you run Telegraf in the CLI.
+6. Click "Save Changes" and confirm that you are okay that these changes to your Telegraf config cannot be undone by clicking "Save".
+7. Run your updated Telegraf configuration.
+You can follow the "Setup Instructions" included below the description of your Telegraf configuration.
+Note: Once you have updated your Telegraf configuration in the Influx UI, you must re-run the configuration.
+Telegraf currently does not detect changes made to a remote configuration.

 ## Use the influx CLI
 Use the [`influx telegrafs update` command](/influxdb/v2.0/reference/cli/influx/telegrafs/update/)